Partnerships are about organizations finding ways to work together successfully, and avoid “re-inventing wheels”.

 You can learn even more about the expansion of their programs in Kibera by going to http://shininghopeforcommunities.org

 and see the variety of program being developed and make a contribution to their efforts.

 The Voluntary Counselors Kenya (VCK)

-through churches, schools, learning institutions etc. The purpose of VCK is to respond to challenges posed by HIV/AIDS related problems in a therapeutic way.
+A group of volunteer counselors performing HIV/AIDS counseling and awareness campaigns through churches, schools, learning institutions etc. The purpose of VCK is to respond to challenges posed by HIV/AIDS related problems in a therapeutic way.
 This group of counselors is not a carbon copy of other community-based organizations but instead stands on its own and works tirelessly to help the citizens of Kenya through HIV/AIDS counseling, awareness services, campaigns, taking care of orphans and widows who have been affected by HIV/AIDS, creating income generating projects, and supporting women and youth in other myriad ways.
-We work in partnership with the VCK on our Orphan Support Program
+We work in partnership with the VCK on our Orphan Sponsorship Program

 is the program coordinator and can be reached via email: firstname.lastname@example.org